jhn322/kometa-config/README.md

 1. Download this repository.
 2. Rename folder to "Plex-meta-manager".
+3. Add **your** Plex IP-adress and token.
+4. (Recommended) collections for services as Trakt, mdblist, mal and others require an api key/token/id to work, please visit the [config section in the wiki] (https://metamanager.wiki/en/latest/config/trakt.html) for how to configure them.
-3. Install docker with compose or docker desktop if you haven't already.
+5. Install docker with compose or docker desktop if you haven't already.
-4. Open terminal and navigate to your path:
+6. Open terminal and navigate to your path:

 **Windows:** "cd C:\path\to\Plex-meta-manager"

 **Linux:** "cd /path/to/Plex-meta-manager"

-5. Now paste this in the terminal to create the containers:
+7. Now paste this in the terminal to create the containers:

 **Windows:** "docker-compose up -d"